 Generally, when the optical image stabilization and closed-loop autofocus system on the mobile phone cannot withstand excessively high-frequency vibration displacement, it may cause component misalignment and damage.
 Even if these two functions can withstand high-frequency vibration, the phone may have problems if left in this state for a long time.

 Therefore, as long as the phone is equipped with these two features, long-term exposure to high-frequency vibration may cause damage to the camera or reduce image quality.

 Does The iPhone 13 Series Cameras also Have This Problem?

-Generally speaking, optical image stabilization and closed-loop autofocus systems are currently relatively advanced imaging technologies in mobile phones, and high-end mobile phones are basically equipped with these two technologies.
+Generally speaking, optical image stabilization and closed-loop autofocus systems are relatively advanced imaging technologies in mobile phones, and high-end mobile phones are equipped with these two technologies.
 Therefore, the upcoming iPhone 13 series will also be equipped with these two technologies.

 Earlier, according to Taiwan media DigiTimes, although the sensor displacement optical image stabilization function is currently only supported by the iPhone 12 Pro Max, this function will become the standard configuration of the iPhone 13 series of cameras.
 At the same time, iPhone 13 will be equipped with a new ultra-wide-angle lens, upgraded from 5P (f/2.4) and fixed focus (FF) to 6P (f/1.8), and supports autofocus (AF) function.

 If the above revelations are true, even for the iPhone 13 series, long-term exposure to the high-frequency vibration of the motorcycle may directly damage its camera or reduce the image quality.